Enjoy a classic shore lunch on your next Ontario fishing trip

 Directions:

-• Fillet four 15 to 16-inch walleye.
+- Fillet four 38 to 40-centimetre walleye.
 Walleye is the fish of choice for shore lunch, but pike, bass, perch and whitefish work equally well.

-• Mix flour, salt and pepper in a bag.
+- Mix flour, salt and pepper in a bag.
 Add fillets and shake till evenly coated.
-Salt, pepper and flour is a traditional and simple mix but various seasonings can be added and many guides, lodges or anglers have their own custom coating mix.
+Salt, pepper and flour are a traditional and simple mix, but various seasonings can be added, and many guides, lodges or anglers have their own custom coating mix.
 There are also numerous commercial coating mixes available.

-• Heat oil to 350 - 375°F. A hand-held infrared thermometer is handy for this but heating oil to when it just starts to smoke and then letting it cool slightly before adding fish is a good guide in a pinch.
+- Heat oil to 180–190°C. A hand-held infrared thermometer is handy for this, but heating oil to when it just starts to smoke and then letting it cool slightly before adding fish is a good guide in a pinch.

-• Slide fish into hot oil.
-Have enough wood ready to stoke the fire to maintain a temperature of about 360°.
+- Slide fish into hot oil.
+Have enough wood ready to stoke the fire to maintain the temperature.
 Any hotter and the fish will burn, any cooler and the fish will absorb too much oil.

-• Turn the fillets with tongs after a few minutes to ensure they cook consistently.
-Fish does not take long to cook and fillets are done when they turn golden brown and an internal temperature of 145°F is reached.
-This will only take 3 to 5 minutes depending on the fillet thickness.
+- Turn the fillets with tongs after a few minutes to ensure even cooking.
+Fish does not take long to cook.
+Fillets are done when they turn golden brown and reach an internal temperature of 62 °C. This will only take three to five minutes, depending on the fillet thickness.

 Spicy pan fry